Goa Tour Packages

 • Best Time To Visit: Between November and March

-• How To Reach: Take SH 7 to reach here from Goa for some 50 minutes, and continue straight to Tilamol-Curdi stretch.
+• How To Reach: Take SH 7 to reach here from Goa for some 50 minutes, and continue straight to the Tilamol-Curdi stretch.
 You will find Rivona caves after 10 minutes.

-• Places To Stay: Chrisander’s Resort, FOUR SEASONS FARM, Nagesh Jungle Resort, South Goa , Casa De Xanti, Mangaal Farmstay Goa
+• Places To Stay: Chrisander’s Resort, FOUR SEASONS FARM, Nagesh Jungle Resort, South Goa, Casa De Xanti, Mangaal Farmstay Goa

 Cave Exploration at Khandepar

 Caves of Khandepar are four ancient rock-cut caves located in a jungle near Khandepar Village dating back roughly to the 12th century.
 They were discovered in 1970 and have two interconnected caves, while the other two are free standing.
 One of them is located a short distance away and the last is located opposite to the first cave.
-The last cave bears a pedestal which is believed to be made to hold a Shivalinga and, therefore, is considered as a meditation resort.
+The last cave bears a pedestal that is believed to be made to hold a Shivalinga and, therefore, is considered as a meditation resort.

 Cycle through Divar Island

 Located at a distance of 10 kms from Panjim in Goa, Divar Island is a slice of heaven tucked away in dense woods amidst a natural environment.
 Connected to Old Goa only through ferry service, this island is synonymous with natural beauty, and tranquility.
-The region is dotted with vintage houses built in Portuguese style, littered with old style churches and is surrounded by evergreen paddy fields.
+The region is dotted with vintage houses built in Portuguese style, littered with old-style churches, and is surrounded by evergreen paddy fields.
 Commonly known as the “village stuck in time”; the area is still unexplored and unexploited by tourism or commercialization due to it’s disconnect from city life.
 You can just pick up a cycle and ride across the tiny hamlet.

 Tour the Savoi Plantation